corda/corda/docs/source/hot-cold-deployment.rst

 In the above command, **mymountpoint** represents the location on the VM's file system where the mount point will be created.

 It is important to set the appropriate **file_mode** value, based on user requirements.

+.. important:: If *Secure transfer* is set to enabled, Azure only allows the file share to be mounted using SMB 3.0.
+               Depending on what Linux distribution is being used, it may not be possible to mount the file share using SMB 3.0 as it requires a newer kernel version.
+Please ensure you choose the secure transfer type and OS based on these considerations.

 Amazon Web Services
 ~~~~~~~~~~~~~~~~~~~